Newport News Personal Injury Lawyer

 Many times, proving that someone owed a duty of care is not too difficult.
 All drivers owe a duty of care to pay attention and follow the rules of the road, for example, and restaurants owe a duty of care to keep their premises free from dangerous conditions when they invite diners to their business.

 The greater difficulty is often in proving what the standard of care should have been, demonstrating that someone breached that duty, and showing that the failure to exercise ordinary care caused the harm you suffered and are seeking recovery for.
 For this reason, it is important to collect as much evidence as possible, including pictures, witness statements, and doctor’s reports—as well as having help from a qualified lawyer in Newport News when pursuing a personal injury case.
 In some lawsuits, expert witnesses are needed to prove negligence.
 Cooper Hurley Injury Lawyers can find and hire the right experts, as needed.

 Contacting a Newport News Personal Injury Attorney with Experience

 Although the law in Virginia usually allows up to two years for you to file a civil lawsuit, it is generally wise to take action as soon as possible to preserve evidence and lay the groundwork for future success.
 An experienced Newport News personal injury lawyer could provide competent and personalized advice right from the start of your case, as well as help with the collection of the information needed to have the best chance of a successful claim.

 Cooper Hurley Injury Lawyers could represent your interests in evidence collection, proof of what duty was breached, insurance negotiations, and all other proceedings relevant to your case.
-Call us today to find out how your local legal team may be able to help you recover financially for your serious injuries and losses.
+Call us today to find out how one of our local injury lawyers may be able to help you recover financially for your serious losses following an accident.